Tomas00217/MedicalReportsGenerator/docs.md

 #### **Blocks**

-The whole generated report is divided into nine separate blocks.
-These blocks are: ```diagnosis, onset, admission, treatment, follow_up_imaging, post_acute_care, post_stroke_complications, etiology and discharge```.
+The whole generated report is divided into ten separate blocks.
+These blocks are: ```diagnosis, patient, onset, admission, treatment, follow_up_imaging, post_acute_care, post_stroke_complications, etiology and discharge```.
 Every dictionary should contain all of the blocks even if left empty. \
 Every block can contain multiple [variants](#variants) which specify the generated sentences.

 #### **Settings**